rl-institut/spice_ev/doc/source/simulating_with_spiceev.rst

 hybrids.
 NOTE: For SOC<0 batteries are charged/discharge with the amount of power specified on the charging/discharging curve at SOC=0.
 Make sure that Power(SOC=0) > 0, in case you want use the strategy option `ALLOW_NEGATIVE_SOC`.
 NOTE: By default, discharging below SOC=0 only applies to vehicles while driving.
-To discharge below SOC=0 for stationary batteries or V2G, you need to set the target SOC parameter of the battery.unload function accordingly.
+To discharge below SOC=0 for stationary batteries or V2G, you need to set the target SOC parameter of the battery.discharge function accordingly.

 .. _strategy_options: